-“But that law doesn’t even exist anymore.”
-I call after him, watching him take an order from someone who is clearly old enough to drink.
+“But that law doesn’t even exist anymore,” I call after him, watching him take an order from someone whose hair has silver streaks.
 I’ve been fighting the infected since I was ten years old, that should earn me a drink.
-The music playing in the bar pauses for a moment before leading into one of ten songs that plays on the old machine in the corner.
-It sounds like something that Dad used to listen to in his truck.
+Just because I’m one year short of twenty-one shouldn’t stop me from relaxing at the end of the day.
+Not to mention the hard work I’ve been doing on the wall to protect our little town from the infected that are left.
+The music from the old machine in the corner pauses for a moment before leading into one of ten songs that still plays.
+It sounds like the twangy country that Dad used to listen to in his truck.

 I weave my way through the crowded tables until my eyes land on the back of Felicity’s head.
-She is leaning forward on the table, her hands covering her mouth as Jay is talking loudly with her hands.
-My chair squeals against the wooden floor as I pull it out from the table and I quickly reach across the table for the blue tinted glass sitting in front of Jay.
-Her hand wraps around it quickly, sliding it away from me.
+Her hair curls underneath her chin, framing her face in a way that softens it.
+She is leaning forward on the table, her hands covering her mouth.
+Jay is sitting across from her, talking with her arms moving through the air with her words.
+The legs of my chair squeal against the wooden floor as I sit down.
+I try to be quick as I grab for Jay’s glass.
+Her hand wraps around it even faster, sliding it away from me.
 Damn.
 “What do you think you’re doing, Samson?”

 Felicity laughs next to me, but I leave my hand extended across the sticky wood table.
 “Come on, Jay.
 I just want to try it.”

 Jay shakes her head.
 “You’re too young.
-Not twenty-one yet, Sam.
-Felicity’s almost there,” She turns to look at Felicity, “Do you want to try it?”
+When’s your birthday again?
+Maybe next year when you turn twenty-one, Sam.
+Felicity can try it though, since she’s legal.”
+She turns to look at Felicity.
+“Do you want to try it?”
 Offering the blue glass of homemade alcohol to her.

-I open my mouth to respond when a scream cuts through the air, and a deep voice yells, “What the hell!”
+A scream cuts through the air, and a deep voice yells, “What the hell!”
 The room erupts with more cries.
-I turn around, standing up out of my chair and my stomach drops.
+I turn around, standing up out of my chair, and my stomach drops.
 Everyone is backing up, rushing over tables and chairs.
-Voices are layering on top of each other and it’s hard to make out what they’re saying.
-Underneath it all, the beat of the rock music is pulsing.
-Past them, I see an infected with its hand grasping at a woman’s back.
+Voices layer on top of each other, and it’s hard to make out what they’re saying.
+Underneath it all, the beat of a rock song pulses.
+Past them, an infected stands with its hand grasping at a woman’s back.
 It jumps at her and sinks its teeth into the soft part of her neck.
 Her skin breaks, blood exploding out like rain around her.